NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 <h1>Creating Your Model</h1>
-After completing the [Introductory Tutorial](../getting_started/getting_started.md#introductory-tutorial), you can find additional information on using OpenStudio by topic below.
+After completing the [Introductory Tutorial](../getting_started/getting_started.md#introductory-tutorial), you can find additional information on using the OpenStudio Application by topic below.

 ## Envelope
-The building envelope is created using the SketchUp OpenStudio Plug-in.
+The building envelope is created using the OpenStudio SketchUp Plug-in.
 Refer to the [OpenStudio SketchUp Plug-in Interface Guide](../reference/sketchup_plugin_interface.md) to learn more about the interface and toolbars for the plug-in.

 ------